wp-plugins/nvd3-visualisations/readme.txt

 1. Charts gallery showing out neatly on the same page of WP's blog.

 == Changelog ==

+= 1.5.1 =
+Version 1.5.1 -
+Better security for data editor's updates of chart data.
+Expanding gallery to create XML, CSV & TSV based template charts for new posts easily.
+Automatic showing right data's syntax editor (json/xml).
+CSV&TSV data sets for multibar.
+Cooler look of data editor with its new styles.

 = 1.5.0 =
 Version 1.5.0 -